zapgo/docs/docs/source/general/overview.rst

 Version 2
 ~~~~~~~~~
 Transactions are stored on public or private blockchains.
-We provide development and management tools for Openchain, Open Assets, Ethereum, Stellar, Ripple.
+We provide development and management tools for Openchain, Open Assets, Sidechains, Ethereum, Stellar, Ripple.

 Clients Issue tokens on blockchain independent from the ZapGo platform.
 ZapGo provides the administration panel for managing funds, loading user accounts, managing user information, permissions and transactions.